Lawizer Logo

 Lawizer

-Co-founder Agreement Drafting
+Co-Founder Agreement Drafting

-Why a Co-founder Agreement is Crucial
+Why a Co-Founder Agreement Is Crucial

 Key Protections & Benefits

-Prevents conflicts among founders
+Prevents conflicts among founders by clearly defining rights and obligations.

-Clarifies ownership, contributions, and decision-making rights
+Clarifies equity ownership, contributions, and decision-making authority.

-Protects business continuity and investment
+Protects business continuity and investor confidence.

-Defines roles, equity, responsibilities, profit-sharing, and exit mechanisms
+Defines roles, responsibilities, profit-sharing, and exit mechanisms.

 Pre-Requisites for Drafting